Chloe Enever

 After six months of an incredible recovery, we received devastating news during Karis' six-month check-up.
 A second aneurysm was confirmed, meaning she would have to endure everything she had already been through – all over again.

-On May 7th, 2024, Karis was back at Queen's Hospital for her second brain surgery in just over six months.
+In may 2024, Karis was back at Queen's Hospital for her second brain surgery in just over six months.

 Throughout this ordeal, Karis has been an absolute warrior – the strongest of us all.
 She's embracing life with a whole new perspective.